Thursday, November 3, 2011

 #6 Know that, for most runners, the race is physically and EMOTIONALLY exhausting and unnerving.
 Treat them gingerly at the end.

 When my friend - a 6'4" 210 lb basketball player - ran his first marathon, his fiancee greeted him at Mile 25 with a very enthusiastic pat on the back.
-It threw him to the ground.
+It sent him sprawling to the ground.
 In ordinary circumstances, she could leap into his arms and he would swing her around.
-At Mile 25, a pat on the back was enough to send him sprawling.
+At Mile 25, a pat on the back was enough to knock him down.

 #7 Plan to celebrate when it's all done.